minerany/MAYCollectionViewDataSource/README.md

       NSLog(@"%@",cellSource.data);
     }

-And UITableView datasource configuration done!
+And UITableView dataSource configuration done!

-If you want to implemente UITableView scrollviewDidScroll delegate method, you can use
+If you want to implement UITableView scrollviewDidScroll delegate method, you can set

-    - (instancetype)initWithTableView:(UITableView *)tableView interceptedTableViewDelegate:(id <UITableViewDelegate>)delegate;
+    dataSource.interceptedTableViewDelegate = self;

 In this delegate, you can implemente UITableViewDelegate delegate method that you want.

+MAYCollectionViewDataSource also support self-sizing TableViewCell, if you set

+    tableView.rowHeight = UITableViewCellAutomaticHeight;

 More Detail you can see in ExampleViewController